davidsule/Obsidian_main/Lecture notes/FYP/02_Project.md

 #### A

 Fols image, how much overlap (deduct one from other).
-Add up deducted
+Add up deducted pixels --> the more, the more assymetric

+#### B:
+slide 16